Health Insurance Subsidies in 2026: Who Qualifies and How Much

 MISSED OPEN ENROLLMENT?

-Missing the open enrollment period without a qualifying life event means waiting until the next window to enroll in a subsidized Marketplace plan.
+If you miss open enrollment without a qualifying life event, you'll wait until the next window to enroll in a subsidized Marketplace plan.
 Short-term health plans don't qualify for subsidies and don't cover pre-existing conditions.
 Your options for health insurance after open enrollment include limited duration plans, Medicaid and COBRA depending on your situation.

 Does Employer Coverage Disqualify You From Subsidies?